Andrej Žernovski: Biography

 In late 2012, his party enters the opposition coalition Alliance for the Future and Žernovski becomes a candidate to the position Mayor of the Municipality of Center, Skopje.
 His opponent is the then mayor of the municipality, Vladimir Todorovik.

 After a campaign of which the opposition labels as undemocratic and having many electoral manipulations, frauds and obstacles, as well as having three turns to the election, Žernovski is declared the winner of the election.
 A feat considered to be the greatest victory of the election by the opposition and media given the overall bad results for The Alliance for the Future coalition.

 Žernovski started working as a mayor after his credentials were attributed to him by the previous mayor Todorovik.
 The process took a couple of weeks and the opposition blamed the party at power for the lengthy process.
 His leadership of the municipality being a controversial topic for some, Žernovski is often the target of criticisms by the pro-government media.
 This partly due to his insistence on freezing the project Skopje 2014, which he considers being the source of money laundering by the government, and an attack on the free will of the citizens of the Centar Municipality.

+After the end of his term in 2017 he switched to SDSM party and from May 2018 until October 2023 was deputy foreign minister of North Macedonia.
+In early 2024 he was sent as ambassador to Bucharest, but after the 2024 North Macedonian presidential and parliamentary elections he was recalled in August 2024 by the new VMRO-DPMNE government.